stavrostzagadouris/stavrossolutions/README.md

 2. [Follow this Svelte guide to learn how it works](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog)

 Page isn't published using this framework yet.
-Still working on this so myu actual site isn't using this code yet.
+Still working on this so my actual site isn't using this code yet.
 But soon I hope!